B3ATR1XILLA/B3ATR1XILLA/README.md

 ## Current wip .
-Also so is my strawpage at the moment !!
+Also, so is my strawpage at the moment !!

 <!--
 **B3ATR1XILLA/B3ATR1XILLA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.